Menu ≡ ╳

 As the coordinator or manager of a clinical trial, you will have one simple goal: You would want your clinical trial to be successful.
 After all, it is your responsibility.

 However, to guarantee success, you need to be able to manage the project efficiently.

-Are simple lists that generated in Excel sufficient for recording all relevant information and documents?
-Are the lists clear and well-structured to control the development of my study?
-Or should I rather implement a Clinical Trial Management System (CTMS)?
+Are simple lists generated in Excel sufficient for recording all relevant information and documents?
+Are the lists clear and well-structured to control the development of my clinical study?
+Should I implement a Clinical Trial Management System (CTMS)?

-If thoughts like these sound familiar to you then you are in the right place to get some answers.
+If considerations like leave you with a sense of déjà vu, then you are in the right place to get some answers.

-It is important to know which information does one need to record for reliable planning and monitoring of tasks and activities in the clinical trial.
-One can only take the right decision if one knows the requirements.
+It is important to know which information we need to record for reliable planning and monitoring of tasks and activities in managing clinical trials.
+We can only make the right decision if we are aware of the requirements.

-Unfortunately, this decision is often made in favor of the MS Office package (or comparable programs) without prior considerations.
-I can understand that people are used to working with these applications on a day-to-day basis and with the help of these programs it is easy to come up with an overview list in little time.
+Unfortunately, this decision is often made in favor of an MS Office package (or comparable programs) without any serious consideration.
+I can understand that people are used to working with these applications on a day-to-day basis and with the help of these programs it is easy to come up with an overview list in a short time.